-A resume is the first information that an employer uses to know about you and your skills.
+A resume is the first information that an employer uses to know about you and your skills, also called a CV (short for curriculum vitae).
 It showcases your value and a candidate and informs the hiring company why you are a good fit for your company.
 Your resume should be easy to read.
 It should contain every accomplishment and highlights your experience in the candidature the company is looking for.
 If you are planning to create your first resume or are planning to update your old one, these tips will be useful to write a good resume.

 Search for keywords

 When you apply for a particular job, you must check out the specific keywords in the job description that you can use in your resume to make it more relevant.
 Every keyword, like data management, grammar, coding, etc., will give you a quick highlight in front of the employer.